-- B. A "verified unit of credit" or "verified credit" is a credit awarded for a course in which a student earns a standard unit of credit, and meets one of the following: - 1.
-Achieves a passing score on a corresponding end-of-course SOL test.
-In accordance with the provisions of the Standards of Quality, students may earn a standard and verified unit of credit for any elective course in which the core academic Standards of Learning course content has been integrated and the student passes the related end-of-course SOL test.
-Such course and test combinations must be approved by the board. - Upon waiver of the 140-clock-hour requirement according to board guidelines, qualified students who have received a standard unit of credit shall be permitted to sit for the relevant SOL test to earn a verified credit without having to meet the 140-clock-hour requirement. - 2.
-Achieves a passing score on an additional test, as defined in 8VAC20-131-5, as a part of the Virginia Assessment Program. - 3.
+- B. A "verified unit of credit" or "verified credit" is a credit awarded for a course in which a student earns a standard unit of credit, and meets one of the following: - Achieves a passing score on a corresponding end-of-course SOL test.
+In accordance with the provisions of the Standards of Quality, students may earn a standard and verified unit of credit for any elective course in which the core academic SOL course content has been integrated and the student passes the related end-of-course SOL test.
+Such course and test combinations must be approved by the board.

+Upon waiver of the 140-clock-hour requirement according to board guidelines, qualified students who have received a standard unit of credit shall be permitted to sit for the relevant SOL test to earn a verified credit without having to meet the 140-clock-hour requirement.

+- 2. Achieves a passing score on an additional test, as defined in 8VAC20-131-5, as a part of the Virginia Assessment Program. - 3.
 Meets the criteria for the receipt of a locally awarded verified credit when the student has not passed a corresponding SOL test. - a.
-Students who enter the ninth grade for the first time prior to the 2018-2019 school year and do not pass SOL tests in English, mathematics, science or history and social science may receive locally awarded verified credits from the local school board in accordance with criteria established in guidelines adopted

-- by the board.
+Students who enter the ninth grade for the first time prior to the 2018-2019 school year and do not pass SOL tests in English, mathematics, science or history and social science may receive locally awarded verified credits from the local school board in accordance with criteria established in guidelines adopted by the board.
 Credit accommodations for students with disabilities may be used to confer locally awarded verified credits as provided in 8VAC20-131-50 B 3. - b.
 Students who enter the ninth grade for the first time in the 2018-2019 school year or thereafter and do not pass SOL tests in English, mathematics, laboratory science, or history and social science may receive locally awarded verified credits from the local school board in accordance with criteria established in guidelines adopted by the board.
-No more than one locally awarded verified credit may be used to satisfy graduation requirements, except as provided in 8VAC20-131-51 B 3 for students with disabilities seeking a standard diploma.
+No more than one locally awarded verified credit may be used to satisfy graduation requirements, except as provided in 8VAC20-131-51 B 3 for students with disabilities seeking a standard diploma. - 4.
+Meets the criteria for the receipt of a verified credit in English (writing) by demonstrating mastery of the content of the associated course on an authentic performance assessment, that complies with guidelines adopted by the board.
+Such students shall not also be required to take the corresponding SOL test in English (writing).

-Please note that students are still able to earn a verified credit by passing the corresponding end-of-course test or another substitute test approved by the Virginia Board of Education.
+Students are still able to earn a verified credit by passing the corresponding end-of-course test or another substitute test approved by the Virginia Board of Education.
 Students may also use a performance assessment to earn a verified credit in writing.
-The spring 2020 testing window will be extended for students who wish to earn a verified credit by taking the associated SOL end-of-course assessment.
+The spring 2020 testing window was extended for students who wished to earn a verified credit by taking the associated SOL end-of-course assessment.